 First, you will want to make sure that you drain all the excess water out of the shredded zucchini.
 To do this, simply squeeze the zucchini in paper towels to release the excess water.

 You want to make sure that the patties stick together well before you put them in the pan to fry or they will fall apart during cooking.

 Finally, these zucchini cakes are pan fried rather than deep fried.
 You want just enough oil to cover the bottom of the pan.
 I recommend using a high heat oil like avocado oil to cook them.

 These zucchini cakes are easy to make.
 They are great as a side dish but are also pretty hearty on their own.
-And in the words of my 4 year old “SO TASTY!”.
+And in the words of my kiddos “SO TASTY!”.

 This post was originally written in 2009.
-Recipe and photos updated July 2018.
+It was updated in 2021.